ueokande/vim-vixen/README.md

 [![GitHub Actions](https://github.com/ueokande/vim-vixen/workflows/Build/badge.svg)](https://github.com/ueokande/vim-vixen/actions?query=workflow%3ABuild)

 * * *
 :warning: **This project is no longer under active maintainenance.
-Try out the new project [Vimmatic](https://github.com/ueokande/vimmatic).
+Check the new project [Vimmatic](https://github.com/ueokande/vimmatic).
 See [the announcement](https://github.com/ueokande/vim-vixen/issues/1494) in more details.**
 * * *

 Vim Vixen is a Firefox add-on which allows you to easily navigate the web by